 Realizing the full benefit of these future technologies will require modernization of regulatory processes from the current historic perspective to one which actively encourages the development of safe and productive technological solutions that allow the industry to better serve American businesses and consumers.

-“Regulators should start with the premise that technological progress can solve many problems,” Joe Kennedy of the Information Technology & Innovation Foundation wrote in a recent paper.
+“Regulators should start with the premise that technological progress can solve many problems,” Joe Kennedy of the Information Technology & Innovation Foundation says.
 “They should therefore welcome technological development, and act to speed the process of making it safe and reliable and introducing it into markets, rather than act as gatekeepers who slow the pace of innovation.”

 A regulatory environment based on today’s technology — and flexible enough to embrace future innovations — will enable railroads to meet the challenges of tomorrow while maintaining its status as the world’s best transportation network.